altruios/namshubettulpa/public/namshubettulpa/chapters/desperate-resort.md

 *Al-tok sent that image to a list of phone numbers* ~It took several bodies, it was a long list of numbers~ ~Now all it had to do was wait~
+'AT::burn through them slowly.'
+~It could take them all, but then what?
+A few moments was not enough~
+~So it waited~
+~Moments before the host died, Al-tok noticed the curiously normal behavior of the neighbors~ *Al-tok took the next host outside the house*
+~It was an old lady on a scooter, and waited, not rushing in like before.
+Observing them, Al-tok saw them behave how it expected humans would~ *Al-tok glanced around*
+~Not one raiding party, everyone acting as if...~ *Al-tok took the next host when this one's heart gave out* ~People rushed over to help, but Al-tok was focused on that bit of algera that was supposed to be in every human heart~ 'AT::Where is it?'
+~Al-tok didn't sense algera in any of its hosts, but for how long?
+It had been so focused on the namshub, it didn't remember...~ 'AT::What took it out?
+And where is it?'
+~The harmonic resonance of a human scream was a delight to Al-tok's hearing.
+Every time a host died in the crowd there was an eruption.
+Another delightful scream came from the door, indicating someone had found the bodies in the kitchen~ *The neighbors scattered*
+~Finally fearing for their lives in earnest, unsure of what was going on~ *One by one Al-tok took them all*
+~Regardless of how far they ran they all fell~
+~To its frustration, none of them had algera~
+~Al-tok waited, it would wait for days.
+One body was just enough to fit the tip, the edge of Al-tok~ ~So he would stay in a few at a time~

 }
 {
 %%%%